Part 1 Pre-Seclusion Era

 We know that at least some Squibs are able to see and communicate with ghosts.

-It is my contention, explored in the companion piece entitled ‘Magic & Wizards’ that a great many supposed Muggles are in fact the equivalent of Muggle-born Squibs.
+It is my contention, explored in the companion piece entitled ‘Magic & Wizards’ that a great many supposed Muggles in the Potterverse are in fact the equivalent of Muggle-born Squibs.

 What if a few, a very few, very rare Squibs (either wizarding or Muggle-born) are also able to see and communicate with demons?